wasimahmadpk/RegimeIdentification/README.md

 # Regime Identification

 This repository contains code for our work on segmentation of multivariate non-stationary time series.
-Our goal is to identify regimes in time series discover regime-specific causal graph in geo-climate time series using [CDMI](https://github.com/wasimahmadpk/deepCausality).
+Our goal is to identify regimes in multivariate non-stationary geo-climate time series and discover regime-specific causal graph using [CDMI](https://github.com/wasimahmadpk/deepCausality).

 ## Overview